 One last thing to say – Yeddo hats are not to be confused with Yedda.
 Yedda is a plant material that is plaited or woven to make hats.

 In summary, Genuine Yeddo appears to be a name referring to hand knotted and tied natural straw hats made of either wheat or rye stalks, previously produced and exported by Switzerland and Italy and Japan.
-Italy also exported Genuine Yeddo hats that included hand plaited styles.
+Italy also exported Genuine Yeddo hats that included hand plaited styles with the familiar knotted brim.
+To date, we have not located a Swiss example of the cap style.
 None of the Genuine Yeddo hats are machine sewn in their construction.

 Co-authored by J.Huss and V. Main.
 Copyright The Straw Shop